 Summer Internship Stipends

-The Erb Institute seeks to develop leaders capable of contributing to many kinds of organizations, including non-profit, and hybrid organizations, social ventures and government agencies as well as private businesses.
 In order to reduce the economic disincentive represented by generally lower salaries offered by non-traditional MBA internship employers, the Institute offers its MBA/MS students supplementary stipends.
-Stipends are intended to bring total compensation in line with a benchmark “full-funded internship” which has been set at $10,000 for 2013.
+Stipends are intended to bring total compensation in line with a benchmark “full-funded internship” which has been set at $12,000 for 2014.
 Qualifying internship employers include non-profits, government agencies and start-up social ventures, as defined in the Erb Internship Funding Guidelines.

 - Download your Erb Internship Funding Guidelines here.